nw-wood/tinnitus-simulator/README.md

 UHF, VHF, Low freq powered RFID crap, LRAD's, tinnitus, whatever - this will obscure it.
 CRT's too f*** those things.
 Mosquito cell phone apps.
 Screw em'.

-Take great-wave.wav into Audacity or some other program to work with it further.
-There's lots of audio popping which is intended (for me personally) in some cases.

 ### Note: Adjust volume carefully, as the output is intense by design and may require lower levels for comfort.
 Use at your own risk.

 ```rust